 |h||h is dependent on the polarization, frequency, and geometric properties of the soil surface.
 A constant roughness parameter of h = 0.1 is used in the formulation.|

-The cos2 θ term is often dropped to avoid overcorrecting for roughness.
+The cos2 Θ term is often dropped to avoid overcorrecting for roughness.
+The Aquarius soil moisture algorithm does not drop this term.

 Emissivity is related to the dielectric properties (ε) of the soil and the viewing or incidence angle.
 For ease of computational inversion, it is assumed that the real component (εr) of the dielectric constant provides a good approximation of the complex dielectric constant.
 However, this assumption can be modified if additional evidence is found to support the use of this more complex formulation.
 The Fresnel equations link the dielectric constant to emissivity.
 For horizontal polarization: